rdammkoehler/DockerKata/04_delete_container.md

 ## Intent

-The purpose of this kata is to familarize yourself with the process of removing a container from your local docker installation.
+The purpose of this kata is to familiarize yourself with the process of removing a container from your local docker installation.

 ## Overview

-In this exercise we will delete the most recent container we created in the previous exercises.
+In this exercise, we will delete the most recent container we created in the previous exercises.

 ## Kata Steps

-### List Contianers
+### List Containers

 **Command**